feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

   "perks": ["Semen Eater", "Semen Eater", "Monster Pacing"],

-The list of :doc:`Perks </Doc/Manual/Perks/Perks>` the monster can use while in combat, based on the exact value provided to a Perk's ``"name":`` key.
+The list of :doc:`Perks </Doc/Manual/Perks/Perks>` the monster can use while in combat, based on the exact :term:`value` provided to a Perk's ``"name":`` key.
 Repeating a Perk will apply it twice.

 See */Json/Perks/* for perks found in the base game.
 Of note is the folder */EnemyOnlyPerks/*.

-Provide a blank string if you don't wish to use the key.
+Provide a blank :term:`string` if you don't wish to use the key.

 **stats**
 ----------